mobess12/Hackathon1/README.md

 * ChatGPT was used for understanding of bits of code, particularly with plotly.

-* *StackedOverFlow and Youtube was also used for code understanding and helped with code.
+* StackedOverFlow and Youtube was also used for code understanding and helped with code building

 ## Ethical considerations
 * The dataset came from Kaggle and presumably would not have any legal or societal issues.
 There was no personal data within the dataset which could expose or identify any thing perosnal to a particular individual.